Thank you for entrusting us with the care of your pet.

 We have total confidence in our surgical techniques and post-operative care, so we give you this promise:

-In the highly unlikely event that your pet has any complications as a direct result of today’s anaesthetic or surgery, no matter how minor, you’ll not be charged for any treatment prescribed and undertaken by us to correct things.
+In the highly unlikely event that your pet has any complications as a direct result of anaesthetic or neutering surgery, no matter how minor, you will be covered for any treatment prescribed and undertaken by us to correct things*.

 The little bit of common-sense small print:

-2. You let us know as soon as possible if you have any concerns at all
+2. The guarantee relates to post-operative complications within three months of the surgery dates and you let us know as soon as possible if you have any concerns at all

 3. You do not use any other veterinary practice for aftercare